andyfinnell/NativeMarkKit/README.md

 ## Acknowledgements

 The NativeMarkKit project would like to acknowledge the work of the [CommonMark](https://commonmark.org/) project to document a standardized flavor of Markdown.
 NativeMarkKit's front end parsing is based on [CommonMark's parsing strategy](https://spec.commonmark.org/0.29/#appendix-a-parsing-strategy) and the reference implementation [CommonMark.js](https://github.com/commonmark/commonmark.js).
 Additionally, this project derives its suite of parsing tests from [CommonMark's specs](https://spec.commonmark.org/0.29/spec.json).

+For Github Flavored Markdown extensions the [Github Flavored Markdown Spec](https://github.github.com/gfm/) was used.